 Hepatitis B vaccination can be offered to provide protection against the transmission of this virus.
 A course of three injections can be provided.
 For more information see hepatitis B in brief.

 - Rape and sexual assault abroad.
-The Foreign and Commonwealth Office
+The Foreign, Commonwealth & Development Office

 - British Association for Sexual Health and HIV

 - World Health Organization, Sexually transmitted infections, fact sheet 110, updated November 2013.
 [Accessed 21 August 2015]